pantheon-systems/documentation/source/docs/articles/sites/code/using-the-pantheon-workflow.md

 If we allowed SFTP changes to be applied it would break a lot of functionality on the platform.
 Experience has shown that this can destroy your codebase and cause long term issues if we allowed changes to be pushed to Live via SFTP.

-**Note: There are only two ways to achieve the goal of updating code files in Test or Live on Pantheon.**
+**Note**: There are only two ways to achieve the goal of updating code files in Test or Live on Pantheon.

 1. **Using the Workflow Tools**

   You can move your code through the workflow using the tools on the dashboard from Dev → Test → Live.
-This is outlined in the workflow documentation on the helpdesk. /documentation/howto/using-the-pantheon-workflow/
+This is outlined in the workflow documentation on the helpdesk.

 2. **A hotfix using Git**

   If you need to make the changes directly to Live this is against development best practices which are the core of the platform, but we make this accessible via Git: Read more about [hotfixes](/docs/articles/sites/code/hot-fixes).
 Pushing a hotfix via Git is the only option to push changes directly to Live without having to go through Dev and Test, and there are no alternatives.

 ## Other Workflow Operations: Import, Export, & Wipe